mntsx/thoad/README.md

 - **PyTorch Integration**
   It would be exciting to eventually fully-integrate the package into the PyTorch framework, although it's unlikely, since ensuring its coordinated stability would require modifications to the mentioned library.
 Specifically:
     - Providing it with a more comprehensive tool for accessing operators' contextual information.
-    - Improving the accessibility the type signatures of the backward functions.
+    - Improving the accessibility to the type signatures of the backward functions.

 ## License